Who We Are

 Holly prioritises creating a comfortable, non-judgmental therapeutic environment to promote feelings of safety and trust, and encourage openness and honesty.
 Holly takes a client-centred approach and uses a number of therapeutic approaches, tailored to each individual’s needs.
 These include CBT, ACT, mindfulness, motivational interviewing, and psychoeducation.

-In her spare time, Holly enjoys spending time wiht her dog, being active, and travelling.
+In her spare time, Holly enjoys spending time with her dog, being active, and travelling.

-Holly is available on Mondays in Warragul, works in a SMP partner school on Wednesdays, and is at Yarra Junction clinic on Thursdays and Fridays.
+Holly is available on Mondays in Warragul and is at Yarra Junction clinic on Thursdays and Fridays.

 Holly (she/her) has a keen interest in ensuring her therapeutic approach is collaborative and compassionate.
 She enjoys utilising CBT and incorporating mindfulness into her practice.